 '''

+A script which has finished its execution is 'terminated'."

+::= { smRunEntry 10 }

 smRunError OBJECT-TYPE

-SYNTAX

-SnmpAdminString
+SYNTAX SnmpAdminString

 MAX-ACCESS read-only

-STATUS

-current
+STATUS current

 DESCRIPTION

-"This contains a descriptive error message if the script
+"This object contains a descriptive error message if the

+script startup or execution raised an abnormal condition.

-terminates in an abnormally.
-An implementation must store a
+An implementation must store a descriptive error message

-descriptive error message in this object if the script exits

-with the smRunExitCode 'genericError'.
+in this object if the script exits with the smRunExitCode

-The value of this object is the zero-length string as long

-as the smRunExitCode has the value 'noError'"
+'genericError'."

 DEFVAL { ''H }

 ::= { smRunEntry 11 }

+smRunResultTime OBJECT-TYPE

+SYNTAX DateAndTime

+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION

+"The date and time when the smRunResult was last updated.

+The value '000000000000000'H is returned if smRunResult

+has not yet been updated after the creation of this

+smRunTable entry."

+DEFVAL { '000000000000000'H }

+::= { smRunEntry 12 }

+smRunErrorTime OBJECT-TYPE

+SYNTAX DateAndTime

+MAX-ACCESS read-only

+STATUS current

+DESCRIPTION

+"The date and time when the smRunError was last updated.

+'''